JackConley404/Password-Creator/README.md

 # Password-Creator
-This program creates a password with user defined parameters
+This program creates a password with user defined parameters.

+Requires installation of secrets.